 1. Ensure we don't lose ground on children's coverage

-Medicaid and DC Healthy Families provide health insurance for DC children and youth; bring federal dollars into the state; and help our kids grow into healthy, productive adults.
-DC Action for Children is monitoring program policy and enrollment, as well as tracking the number of kids who are receiving consistent care in a medical home.
+Medicaid and DC Healthy Families provide health insurance for DC children and youth, bring federal dollars into the District, and help our kids grow into healthy, productive adults.
+The District also uses local funds to provide coverage and health services to immigrant children and families.
+DC Action for Children is monitoring each program's policy and enrollment, as well as tracking the number of kids who are receiving consistent care in a medical home.
 Across the country, more than 840,000 children lost coverage in 2018.
 Let's ensure we don't lose ground on children's coverage in DC.

 2. Evaluate the system of school-based care necessary for students to learn and thrive

 In our 2016 needs assessment report, we found that students attending DCPS and DC PCS face a variety of chronic conditions in addition to common childhood ailments that can affect their ability to focus in the classroom.
 We're currently evaluating the school health services implementation with the goal of improving the coordination of care for all students.

 3. Protect federal and local investments in food security and nutrition for children and youth